bartekmi/x10/x10/doc/base_library.md

 - Data Type: String
 ### Attribute 'maxWidth'

-Maximum width that the object should have in the UI
+Maximum width that the object should have in the UI (in pixels)

 - Data Type: Integer
 - Default Value: False